Sac County, Iowa: Education

-Three districts are based in the county: East Sac County School District (ESC) is the largest school district in Sac County, with the Schaller-Crestland School District serving the northwestern portion of the county and Odebolt-Arthur School District serving the southwest part.
+Three districts are based in the county: East Sac County Community School District (ESC) is the largest school district in Sac County, with the Schaller-Crestland Community School District serving the northwestern portion of the county and Odebolt–Arthur Community School District serving the southwest part.
 Successful completion of the curriculum of these schools leads to graduation from East Sac County High School, OA-BCIG High School, or Ridge View High School respectively.
 Only ESC HS is located in Sac County, with OA-BCIG HS in Ida Grove and Ridge View in Holstein.

-Residents outside the three Sac County-based districts are within either the South Central Calhoun School District in areas around Lytton.
+Residents outside the three Sac County-based districts are within either the South Central Calhoun Community School District in areas around Lytton.
 A small part of northwestern Sac County is within the Galva–Holstein Community School District, which shares Ridge View High School with Schaller-Crestland SD.